google/fscrypt/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

-## Reporting an Issue or Discussing Design
+## Reporting an Issue, Discussing Design, or Asking a Question

 __IMPORTANT__: Any significant security issues should __NOT__ be reported in the public issue tracker.
 Practice responsible disclosure by emailing